Melapress/extend-2fa-methods/README.md

 ```

-This hook is called when the user is presented with the modal window with all methods as options to choose from.

 [Usage example code](https://github.com/wpwhitesecurity/extend-2fa-methods/blob/b89592bdaee494a8da35a32e857c59ad6a18e027/classes/wizards/class-main-method-wizard-steps.php#L216)

+#### methods_re_configure
+This hook is called when the user chooses to reconfigure their 2FA method (switch to a different method or update the current one).

 ```
 	/**
-	 * Option to re-configure the methods - all the methods are called and their order and code is collected.
-Then the currently selected method is positioned on top and methods are shown in order.
+	 * Option to re-configure the methods - all the methods are called, and their order and codes are collected.
+Then the currently selected method is positioned on top, and the remaining methods are shown in order.
 That is called in the user profile page.
 	 *
 	 * @param array - All the collected methods and their order.
 	 * @param string $role - The role of the current user